 - Advertising support

 - Medical equipment consulting

-So What Are Your First Steps as a Baby Boomer Who Wants to Work Remotely?
+What Are The First Steps for Baby Boomers Who Want to Work Remotely?

-This is where the work begins, so here is a step-by-step guide that will make your online work process as simple as possible:
+This is where the work begins, so here is a step-by-step guide to help baby boomers transition to online work as smoothly as possible.